bryan-zake/random_walk/README.md

 # RANDOM WALK

 A command line utility written in python for creating visualizations of \
-random walks in Python 3 with numpy and matplotlib (soon to support Vispy).
+random walks in Python 3 with numpy and matplotlib.

 ## Usage
 python3 main.py -h